rarenight/No-Intro-Switch-Cart-Submission-Tool/README.md

 When all fields are populated as shown in the above image, click "Generate Submission" and an XML file will be generated in your chosen directory.

-This program generates XML file that look like this:
+This program generates an XML output file that looks like this:

 ![image](https://github.com/user-attachments/assets/6ba5ca81-21ae-453f-a038-6c76ca7620f4)